 “I didn’t leave the Beatles.
 The Beatles have left the Beatles, but no one wants to be the one to say the party’s over.”— John Lennon.

 From Please Please Me right up until Let It Be, four friends from Liverpool would achieve monumental fame and success in an astoundingly short period of time.
-While the group enjoyed massive highs, they battled through their fair share internal tension and touring mishaps along the way too.
+While the group enjoyed massive highs, they battled through their fair share of internal tension and touring mishaps along the way too.
 The truth is, the group were always tightly wound and on the brink of breakages.
+It sent the group spirally away from each other soon enough and, once they did, the gloves came off.

-In their meteoric rise to rock and roll fame, the band recorded in excess of 300 songs and, predictably, not all of them hold the same weight as their classics.
-In the years after the Beatles disbanded, John Lennon was often drawn into a conversation about the band.
+In their meteoric rise to rock and roll fame, the band recorded in excess of 300 songs and, predictably, not all of them hold the same weight as bonafide Beatles classics.
+In the years after the Beatles disbanded, John Lennon was often drawn into a conversation about the group and the inner workings of his and Paul McCartney’s relationship.
 It would see him enjoy both moments of self-reflection and opportunities to unleash his razor-sharp tongue.
 Across a host of meetings and interviews, he named a number of tracks that he was less fond of.

 Primarily written by Lennon, ‘Run for Your Life’ has been described as his least favourite Beatles track and has always garnered mixed reviews from critics due to the nature of the lyrics. “‘Run for Your Life’, I always hated, you know,” Lennon told Rolling Stone back in 1970.
 “I never liked ‘Run For Your Life’, because it was a song I just knocked off.